mmistakes/made-mistakes-jekyll/src/_posts/articles/2011-05-08-urban-outfitters-typography-goof.md

 ---
-title: "Urban Outfitters, Ya Typography Dun Goofed Again"
+title: "Urban Outfitters, ya typography dun goofed again"
 excerpt: "Glad to see improvements in the May 2011 Urban Outfitters catalog.
 Especially since I took a few issues with their typography last month."
 image:
   path: &image /assets/images/UO-may11-feature.jpg